PatrickDegner/FastAPIScrapeGameNews/README.md

 # FastAPIScrapeGameNews
-Small scraping project for news of a german gaming website www.giga.de
+Simple scraping project for news of a german gaming website www.giga.de

 ## Tools used
 - BeautifulSoup